- Chart

 Financial Performance

-Expense Ratio: Expense ratios for Direxion ETFs typically range from 0.80% to 1.10%, reflecting the costs associated with managing complex derivative-based strategies and providing daily leverage or inverse exposure.
+Expense Ratio: Expense ratios for Direxion ETFs vary by fund, but leveraged and inverse ETFs typically have higher expense ratios (ranging from 0.75% to over 1.00%) compared to traditional index ETFs, reflecting the costs associated with their complex strategies and derivatives.

 Liquidity